 Relationship of classroom organization to academic achievement and classroom behavior.
 An analysis of alternative classroom designs, patterns of interactions, and hierarchies of learning, to create a well-organized and effective learning environment.
-Prerequisite: ED 102, ED 170 or consent of the Instructor.
+Prerequisite: ED 102, ED 104, or ED 170.